goodwi11/Documentation_en/docs/source/generators/wordpress.rst

 The WordPress PHP version differs from the WordPress HTML version by having a full emulation of the WordPress engine, as well as an emulation of the database and admin panel.
 Since we use a modified version of CMS WordPress, which does not require installation on a server and hosting, nor working with a database, it only requires strict compliance with the system requirements, which can be found below.

-System requirements for working with WordPress PHP
+System Requirements for Working with WordPress PHP
 --------------------------------------------------

 * PHP version must be no higher than 7.4 or 7.4.X.